psilons/pypigeonhole-proj-tmplt/sample-proj-app/README.md

 ## Release and Cleanup

-Now check all changes, and run
+Now check in all changes, and run

 ```pph_release```